New Restaurants in Newark

-Though the weather has turned towards the fierce and cold, it’s the perfect time to explore some new hot spots in Newark, which has in recent years become a drinking and dining destination.
+Any time is the perfect time to explore some new hot spots in Newark, which has in recent years become a drinking and dining destination.
 From rich coffee to rival the best in Manhattan’s most discriminating coffee shops to gourmet pizzas bursting with flavor, the city caters to every taste.
-Below are a few hot spots that have recently opened and are the perfect places to beat the chill.
+Below are a few hot spots that have recently opened worth checking out.

 93 Halsey Street